Green Power Partnership

 Through its outreach marketing program with Green Mountain Energy Company, direct outreach efforts through green power challenges, events, farmers' markets and door-to-door sales have resulted in 700,000+ conversations about green power over the last 12 years.
 PGE's outreach efforts have also helped to qualify six Oregon communities as EPA Green Power Communities.
 As part of its green power challenges, PGE pioneered the concept of offering a coupon book to residential customers, featuring coupons from businesses participating in PGE's renewable energy programs.

 Portland General Electric received Green Power Leadership Awards in 2006, 2008, and 2010.

 Renewable Choice Energy

-Founded in 2001, Colorado-based Renewable Choice Energy is a renewable energy and carbon measurement, management, and offset firm, and for more than a decade has been a top green power supplier.
-In April 2012, Renewable Choice was the top renewable energy provider to members of the Green Power Partnership in terms of number of partners supplied.
-The company's "American Wind" RECs support wind farms across the country, and its "Clean Source" RECs are from a portfolio of projects including wind farms, biomass facilities, small hydro-electric installations, solar arrays and geothermal plants.
+Founded in 2001, Colorado-based Renewable Choice Energy is a renewable energy and carbon measurement, management, and offset firm.
+The company works with Fortune 500® companies, educational institutions, small businesses, municipalities, and consulting firms to deliver simple, scalable solutions to the energy and sustainability management landscape.
+Renewable Choice provided more than four billion kilowatt-hours (kWh) in renewable energy certificates (RECs) to more than 270 EPA Green Power Partners in 2014, ranking first in number of partners supplied.
+The company's "American Wind" RECs support wind farms across the country, and its "Clean Source" RECs are generated from a portfolio of projects including wind farms, biomass facilities, small hydro-electric installations, solar arrays and geothermal plants.